writethedocs/www/docs/2014/blog/announcing-schedule-party-hike-tickets.rst

 creating living, breathing communities.
 Expect to meet great people and learn interesting things.

-Feel free to reply to this email if you have any questions or issues.
-We're more than happy to help.

 | See you soon!
 | - The Write the Docs Team